July 28: Houston 8, Boston 3

 No way Houston could follow up an upset of Clemens with an upset of Pedro Martinez, right?
 Wrong.
 Like Scott the day before, J.R.
 Richard was wild but limited the damage.

-Jeff Bagwell and Jim Wynn both knocked solo dongs against Clemens, but the Red Sox carried a 4-2 lead into the top of the seventh.
-When the first three Astros to bat in the seventh loaded the bases, Clemens got the hook in favor of Jonathan Papelbon.
+Jeff Bagwell and Jim Wynn both knocked solo dongs against Pedro, but the Red Sox carried a 4-2 lead into the top of the seventh.
+When the first three Astros to bat in the seventh loaded the bases, Martinez got the hook in favor of Jonathan Papelbon.
 All three inherited runners came home on a Jeff Bagwell single and Moises Alou sac fly, and Houston edged into a one-run lead.
 Houston relievers Octavio Dotel, Hal Woodeschick, and Larry Anderson combined for three shutout innings to close out a shocker of a series win for the Astros.

 Tris Speaker slapped four hits and swiped two bags for Boston but the team didn’t get much else out of their lineup except for a lot of walks and stranded runners.